 But for me, it’s an exercise in getting to find out what the client really wants.
 And how you can best help them, if you can at all.
 It’s your job to help your client solve a problem with the best possible results, after all, and you can’t do that if you don’t even know what the problem is.
 In my experience, discovering, addressing and offering solutions to core problems is a sure-fire way to turn a technology sales leads into clients.
 So, how do you get to the heart of what a prospective client really needs in just one meeting or phone call?
 It’s easier than you think, especially with these 10 steps.

 Want the Too Long; Don’t Read Version?
 Watch this video…

 Step 1: Prepare

 Before you begin with any tech sales lead, you need to learn as much as you can about your prospective client.
-This can be as simple as a look at their website to find out more about what they do and a quick Google search to see if anything interesting has been happening.
+This can be as simple as a look at their website to find out more about what they do.
+Then a quick Google search to see if anything interesting has been happening.
 Checking out their LinkedIn profile and whether or not they’ve published anything there recently can also give you good insight into the things that are on their mind.
 Now that you’re prepared, you’ve got your meeting time set, here’s how the conversation should go.